Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 As a general rule, dogs should drink one ounce of water per pound of body weight.
 So for an adult German Shepherd that weighs, for example, 80 pounds, you’ll need 80 ounces or about 9.5 cups of water per day.
 For a large dog, plan on a lot of water!
 This amount is a baseline.

 Your dog may need to drink more in hot weather and when exercising a lot.
 Dogs who eat primarily a dry food diet may also need more water because dry food contains less moisture than wet or raw food.
 Senior dogs may also need to drink more water, although if you notice a sudden increase in their water intake, it could be a sign of a health problem.

 Tips for Getting Your German Shepherd to Drink More

 Some dogs just aren’t enthusiastic about drinking water.
 You can encourage them to drink more in order to keep them at their healthy best.

 Because German Shepherds are so smart, you may be able to train them to drink.
 Give them a command to drink as you give them a water bowl, then reward them with praise or treats.

 You can also try mixing a flavoring into their water.
 You can find water enhancers for dogs at your local pet store, or try mixing in chicken or beef broth.
-You can also try experimenting with different bowl or fountain setups.
+You can also try experimenting with a different bowl or fountain setup.
 Keep reading for some suggestions!